 These are just some of the possible solutions that you can try when your garbage disposal seems to act up.
 If you’re ever taking the unit out or need access to the pipes below, make sure that the disposal is off and unplugged first.
 It often makes fixing issues like leaks and clogs far easier and safer.

-But, in the case that these solutions don’t solve the issue you’re dealing with, calling a plumbing company like our team at Clover Services is the best choice.
+But, in the case that these solutions don’t solve the issue you’re dealing with, calling a plumbing company like our team at Clover Contracting is the best choice.